 Dental bonding is a cosmetic dentistry procedure that uses a natural-looking composite resin material to reshape broken, chipped, stained or malformed teeth.
 Because bonding requires minimal enamel reduction and very little preparation, and offers immediate results, it is a popular choice for both dentists and patients.
-The composite resin used in dental bonding is comprised of plastic, along with various fillers and modifiers to add strength, durability and perfect color-matching potential.
-Bonding material is not as translucent as the dental porcelain used for veneers and crowns, but it can be very well-matched to your natural tooth color.
+The composite resin used in dental bonding is comprised of plastic, along with various fillers and modifiers to add strength, durability and color-matching potential.
+Bonding material is not as strong as the dental porcelain used for veneers and crowns, but it can be well-matched to your natural tooth color.
 A slightly different form of dental bonding is used for white fillings.

 What happens during the bonding process?

 Many times, very little preparation is necessary.
 One of our cosmetic dentists will first perform a color match so your final result will look natural.
 Next, the tooth’s surface is roughened and any old bonding is removed.
 Several steps follow to condition to tooth for bonding and help the material adhere to the tooth.